Frankenstein facing off against a Nazi superhero guarding Hitler's bunker. The exchange goes as such:

 Ed: He said "asshat."

-- In the finale, Spike needs acetone to defuse a bomb, so he rushes outside and breathlessly asks if anyone has nail polish remover (acetone is a common ingredient in this product).
+In Part One of the series finale, Spike needs acetone to defuse a bomb, so he rushes outside and breathlessly asks if anyone has nail polish remover (acetone is a common ingredient in this product).
 Peoples' initial reaction is to stare at him like he's crazy and he has to yell, "I'm serious!"